 The medium of the message – This includes how you are going to get the message out and it looks like brochures, letters, audio announcements, video commercials, speeches, or whatever fits your purpose plus reaches your target audience.

 The source/channel of the message – How your message is getting to people.
 Will your letter go snail mail or email?
 Will your board members give speeches or your volunteers?
 Will you use Social Media, YouTube, radio, TV, or something else?

-We are sorry to say, but there is a lot, lot more to know about campaigns.
-Whole books are written about campaigns and even these books do not have everything because they are written to a generic audience rather than to your specific need.
-Unless you are about to run a very, very small campaign, we recommend getting help for your campaign.
+We are sorry to say, but there is a lot, lot more to know about capital campaigns.
+Whole books are written about capital campaigns and even these books do not have everything because they are written to a generic audience rather than to your specific need.
+Unless you are about to run a very, very small campaign, we recommend getting help for your capital campaign.

-Where should you start looking for help for your campaign?
+Where should you start looking for help for your capital campaign?
 We are glad you asked!
-Give us a call to find out more is always free and without obligation!
-Spending five minutes with us on the phone now could be the best decision on your journey through your next campaign.
+Give us a call to find out - more is always free and without obligation!
+Spending five minutes with us on the phone now could be the best decision on your journey through your next capital campaign.